ystefanov6/bitbuffet-clients/apps/python/README.md

 #### Methods

-The `extract` method has two overloaded signatures:
+The `extract` method has two overloaded signatures for type safety:

 ##### JSON Extraction (Default)
 ```python